spatil1697/Docker-and-CI-CD-based-web-application-with-a-friendly-and-intuitive-user-interface/README.md

 * Whenever code is pushed to GitHub, the pipeline triggers.
 Initially, Selenium tests ensure that the Login page loads correctly.
 * Subsequently, a new image is generated and deployed to the local server.
 * Two servers are deployed, managed by an NGINX load balancer for optimal load distribution.
-* Watchtower continually monitors for new images, utilizing round-robin technique for load balancing across servers.
+* Watchtower continually monitors for new Docker images and automatically updates running containers with the latest versions.

 ## 💭 How can it be improved?